ryanbae89/news_analyzer/README.md

 ## Data

-* The corpus comes from [Kaggle dataset](https://www.kaggle.com/snapcrack/all-the-news):
+* The corpus comes from [All-the-news Kaggle dataset](https://www.kaggle.com/snapcrack/all-the-news):

 It consists of over 140,000 articles from 15 US national publishers between 2015 - 2017.
 The distribution of the publishers is shown below: